Skip to main content Skip to secondary navigation

 • Equipment and methods of construction

-The Structures track is intended for applicants with backgrounds in engineering and science.
+The Structures concentration is intended for applicants with backgrounds in engineering and science.
 Applicants should also have a background in the planning, design or construction of facilities by virtue of work experience and/or their undergraduate education.
 Knowledge in subjects from the traditional areas of civil engineering is necessary for students to receive the degree and to satisfy prerequisite requirements for some of the required graduate courses due to the technical nature of the structural engineering course components.

 Energy (SDC-E)

 SDC-E prepares students for careers in design and construction of building energy systems, renewable power generating systems and smart power grids connected to smart buildings and infrastructure.
-Other topics available to explore include cleantech entrepreneurship, sustainability-focused public policy, green real estate development, and sustainability management positions within organizations.
+Other topics available to explore include clean tech entrepreneurship, sustainability-focused public policy, green real estate development, and sustainability management positions within organizations.

 SDC-E offers courses across multiple programs within and outside of the Department of Civil and Environmental Engineering, covering topics such as: